iYadavVaibhav/stem/docs/1-Software-Engineering/web-development.md

 **Load Balancing** or Consistent Hashing

 - when requests to a server increases we need to add new servers, then redirect requests to different servers.
 This can be done using hashing.
-Hash gives a random number to a request, then that number can be used to direct a request to a particular server, eg, hash_number mod servers is the server ID, 14%4=2, so req hased as 14 goes to server 2, if we have 4 servers.
+Hash gives a random number to a request, then that number can be used to direct a request to a particular server, eg, hash_number mod servers is the server ID, 14%4=2, so req hashed as 14 goes to server 2, if we have 4 servers.
 - now when we add new server, say 5, then the mod operation changes, every req gets mod of 5, this makes huge operational difference, as in there is a shift in all requests, so all cache that we built becomes useless, to avoid this, we use consistent hashing.
 - more - <https://www.youtube.com/watch?v=K0Ta65OqQkY>